Our call for proposals has closed. Thank you to everyone who submitted a proposal!

 - Roundtable Discussion (60 minutes) – Interactive, hour-long conversation on a current topic or issue relevant to small colleges and universities.
 The discussion leader (presenter) will: start with brief opening remarks on why they were interested in the topic and their experience with it on their own campus; help keep the conversation going, as needed, with prepared questions; encourage participation from all participants; do a short wrap-up at the end with highlights from the conversation; and take notes during the discussion that can be shared with all conference participants.

 Please note that we may ask you to adjust your presentation time or combine your presentation with others on a similar topic to create a joint session.

 Please submit proposals for the conference by filling out the proposal submission form here.

 If you have any questions about the 2019 HEDS Annual Conference, please contact Kelly McDorman.

 You will be asked for the following information in the form:

 - Title of presentation, panel, or roundtable discussion.

 - Type of presentation – presentation, panel discussion, or roundtable discussion.

-- Short abstract (no more than 250 words) describing the content of the presentation, panel, or roundtable discussion.
+- Proposal narrative (no more than 500 words) – Describe the content of the presentation, panel, or roundtable discussion.
 For a roundtable discussion, include three to five questions that you will use to guide the discussion.
-We will use these abstracts in the conference program, and we will post the program on the HEDS website.

 - Learning outcomes – Briefly describe at least two things that conference participants will learn.

 For full consideration, proposals must be received by March 15, 2019.